Goldman Sachs ditches call for euro below $1.00 next year

 "Ultimately, we have more faith that the Bank of Japan will find ways to surprise on the dovish side, given that reflation is at the core of Abenomics.
 As a result, we continue to forecast substantial dollar/yen upside," they wrote.

 In recent days Goldman lowered its U.S. 10-year yield forecast to 2.40 percent this year from 2.75 percent, and to 2.75 percent next year from 3.30 percent.
-On Friday it was trading around 1.74 percent US10YT=RR.
+On Friday it was trading around 1.74 percent.